-- The President of the Ontario Women's Liberal Caucus (OWLC); - Campaign Directors/Managers and Deputy Campaign Directors/Managers (both central and local); - OLP staff at the management level.
+- The President of the Ontario Women's Liberal Commission (OWLC);

+- Campaign Managers

+- OLP staff at the management level.

-An individual making a complaint may also choose to engage the assistance of someone not affiliated with the party.
+Individuals making or responding to a complaint may also choose to engage the assistance of someone not affiliated with the Workplace.
 A list of potential resources forms Appendix "A" to this policy.